isshannn/workshop/week_01/README.md

     - [Holiday List](https://groww.in/p/nse-holidays)
 [ ] Ensure that you do not fetch files that are already existing
-    - There is no point re-downloading a file that already exists
+    - There is no point re-downloading a file that already exists [ ] Ensure that you do not attempt to download the same-day bhavcopy before 7 PM.
+    - Bhav copy is made available after the end of the day; typiccally after 6.30 PM.

 ### Bhavcopy file format
 Within each file (or bhavcopy) the data is arranged in CSV format and each column is fixed.
 I will explain the inner-details in coming week(s)